flyfreebsd/ssl_expiry/README.md

-`ssl_expiry` let's you quickly check the SSL expiry date of a domain.
+`ssl_expiry` let's you quickly check the SSL certificate expiry date for a domain.

 ### Usage